TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/modes_gui.md

 	- cap player number to 2, almost instant round restart, minimal freeze time, maybe always give some basic equipment, and so on.

-The server's admin can then load a ruleset of his choice on the fly, as long as they have the ``.rulesets`` file.
+The server admin can then load a ruleset of his choice on the fly, as long as they have the ``.rulesets`` file.

 During a playtest, a "Current mode state" node appears in the Modes dialog,